Nutrition: Encouraging Healthy Choices for Food-Insecure Marylanders

 The Maryland Food Bank has been distributing food to food-insecure Marylanders since 1979 as the hub of a network designed to provide temporary food assistance.
 Hunger continues to be a complex and pervasive issue, and food-insecure Marylanders are experiencing an increased prevalence of diet-related health issues.
 Diseases and conditions such as obesity, diabetes, hypertension, and heart disease, reduce quality of life, increase expenses, and block pathways out of food insecurity.

-“Our entire country is in a nutritional health crisis,” said Kathy Egan (RDN, LD, MEd), MFB’s resident nutritionist.
-“We have an opportunity to meet this crisis head on, by not only providing access to more nutritious foods, but working hand-in-hand with food-insecure Marylanders to make sure they have the resources and knowledge to make healthier choices.”
+“Almost everyone can benefit from improved nutrition,” said Kate Long MFB’s director of nutrition.
+“We have an opportunity to help locally, by not only providing access to more nutritious foods, but working hand-in-hand with food-insecure Marylanders to make sure they have the resources and knowledge to make healthier choices.”

 How Does Nutrition Affect Marylanders?